A Beginner’s Guide To Getting Started With Grappling

 Grappling is a strategic sport after all and your opponent if a grappler is going to try to put you in an uncomfortable position favorable to them.

 So the next time you watch a WWE match, do not think that the wrestlers are in actual combat and that their show is the “same” as real grappling, it isn’t.
 They’re definitely in top physical condition and excellent athletes, and they have to be able to pull off the stunts they attempt.
 But this sport is nothing more than a grown man’s soap opera.

 I’m not bashing the WWE, like I said, they have great athletes and some of them are real wrestlers but real wrestling has no place on stage.

-In the real world, combat sports have found a new place in society and grappling is at the forefront along with others like Muay Thai, Judo, boxing, and MMA.
-Even though these and other fighting sports are as close as you can get to actual hand to hand combat, they all still have their own sports rules.
+In the real world, combat sports have found a new place in society, and grappling is at the forefront along with others like Muay Thai, Judo, boxing, and MMA.
+Even though these and other fighting sports are as close as you can get to actual hand-to-hand combat, they all still have the rules of their own sport.

 Real-life Combat In The Streets